LionelDraghi/ArchiCheck/docs/tests/command_line.md

- This test check that illegal command lines cause archicheck to
+ This test check that illegal command lines cause acc to
  exit with a non null return code.
  - Note that normal use is overly tested in other tests,
    so here mainly error situations are tested.